Sports rights: 'If someone outbids us, they're going to go broke,' Sky TV boss says

 Paladin and King's show will form part of a new sports news channel, which will also include content from Fox Sports News Australia and Sky Sports News UK.
 Live coverage of press conferences is promised.

-Stewart also confirmed that Sky's Neon app and On Demand service are in for a boost - but again details are still be held close.
+Stewart also confirmed that Sky's Neon app and On Demand service are in for a boost - but again details are still being held close.

 He did promise news by Christmas.

-Stewart has already cleaned out Sky's old almost every role from the company's Fellet-era management team, and dumped a decoder upgrade scheduled for this year in favour of investing more in streaming.
+Stewart has already cleaned out almost every role from the company's Fellet-era management team, and dumped a decoder upgrade scheduled for this year in favour of investing more in streaming.

 Today, there was also apparently a new dress code, with Stewart eschewing his predecessor's formal business attire in favour of a Steve Jobs-style black skivvy and jeans.